California Medical Board Complaints and Accusations

 WHAT IS AN ACCUSATION?

 Once the CCU receives a complaint, it reviews it to determine if the allegations fall within the Board’s jurisdiction.
 As part of this process, the CCU will request and review a patient’s medical records, along with other relevant information.
 At this point, the CCU may contact you to request a response to the complaint.
 If you receive a phone call or letter about a complaint, you should contact an attorney immediately.
+Anything said to the investigator can be used against you later in your matter.

 If it appears that a violation may have occurred, the CCU will refer the matter to the Board’s District Office for further investigation.
 This may result in a situation and fine for minor violations of the Business and Professions Code, a referral to a local District Attorney for a criminal prosecution, or a referral to a Deputy Attorney General.
 The Attorney General’s Office will then review the complaint, and decide whether or not to file a formal Accusation.